-- If the vehicle is idled for an extended period of time, approximately one hour or greater. - If the system detects that the level of fuel in the tank has increased. - 5 MPH Max Speed Service DEF System See Dealer This message will continuously display, and will be accompanied by a periodic chime.
-Although the vehicle can be started and placed in gear, the vehicle will only operate at a maximum speed of 5 MPH.
-Your vehicle will require towing, see your authorized dealer for service. - Engine Will Not Restart Service DEF System See Dealer - This message will display if DEF system issue detected is not serviced during the allowed period.
+- Engine Will Not Restart in XXX mi Service DEF See Dealer - This message is first displayed if the fault detected is not serviced after 50 miles of operation.
+It is also displayed at 150 miles 125 miles and 100 miles.
+System service is required within the displayed mileage.
+The message will be displayed during vehicle start up with an updated distance mileage, and it will be accompanied by a single chime.
+Starting at 100 miles, remaining range will be continuously displayed while operating the vehicle.
+Chimes will also accompany the 75, 50 and 25 mile remaining distances.
+We recommend you drive to your nearest authorized dealer and have your vehicle serviced immediately. - Engine Will Not Restart Service DEF System See Dealer - This message will display if DEF system issue detected is not serviced during the allowed period.
 Your engine will not restart unless your vehicle is serviced by your authorized dealer.
 This message will be displayed when under 1 mile until engine will not start and each time the vehicle is started, and will be continuously displayed.
 The message will be accompanied by a single chime.
 Your Malfunction Indicator Light will be continuously illumined.
 We highly recommend you drive to your nearest authorized dealer if the message appears while engine is running.
+3